1-13AM/EECS-498-007-598-005-Solutions/README.txt

-# EECS-498-007-598-005-Solutions
-# Here's my solution for Michigan University's Deep Learning for Computer Vision course (2019).
+Here's my solution to some important tasks in Michigan University's Deep Learning for Computer Vision course (2019).